Islam in Mexico: Demographics

-Indigenous Mexican Muslims
+Indigenous Muslims

+Islam gained significant popularity in Indigenous communities in the 1930s due to mass Spaniard and Moroccan settlement, resulting in Mayans becoming indentured servants for the two, for some periods of time as well as business owners interbreeding with the Native women.
+By 1957, about 200 people of Mayan descent had been involved with Islam.
+This amount did not significantly rise until the late 1970s but practicing stayed stagnant within the communities.

-The Spanish Murabitun community, the Comunidad Islámica en España, based in Granada in Spain, and one of its missionaries, Muhammad Nafia (formerly Aureliano Pérez), now emir of the Comunidad Islámica en México, arrived in the state of Chiapas shortly after the Zapatista uprising and established a commune in the city of San Cristóbal.
+In 1978 The Spanish Murabitun community, now based in Granada, Spain, had one of its missionaries involved in the spread of Islam throughout the 1980s and 1990s.

+Muhammad Nafia (formerly Aureliano Pérez), arrived in the state of Chiapas shortly after the Zapatista uprising and established a commune in the city of San Cristóbal.

 The group, characterized as anti-capitalistic, entered an ideological pact with the socialist Zapatistas group.
-President Vicente Fox voiced concerns about the influence of the fundamentalism and possible connections to the Zapatistas and the Basque terrorist organization Euskadi Ta Askatasuna (ETA), but it appeared that converts had no interest in political extremism.
-By 2015, many indigenous Mayans and more than 700 Tzotzils have converted to Islam.
-In San Cristóbal, the Murabitun established a pizzeria, a carpentry workshop and a Quranic school (madrasa) where children learned Arabic and prayed five times a day in the backroom of a residential building, and women in head scarves have become a common sight.
+The President Vicente Fox voiced concerns about the influence of the fundamentalism and possible connections of the Zapatistas to the Basque terrorist organization Euskadi Ta Askatasuna (ETA), but it appeared that most converts had no interest in political extremism.

+By 1994, many indigenous Mayans and more than 700 Tzotzils had converted to Islam.

+In San Cristóbal, the Murabitun established a pizzeria, a carpentry workshop and a Quranic school (madrasa) where children learned Arabic and prayed five times a day in the backroom of a residential building.
+It is reported that women in headscarves had become a common sight by then.

 Nowadays, most of the Mayan Muslims have left the Murabitun and established ties with the CCIM, now following the orthodox Sunni school of Islam.
 They built the Al-Kausar Mosque in San Cristobal de las Casas.
-Nevertheless, the vast majority of Native Mexicans today are non-Muslims.
+Nevertheless, the vast majority of Native Mexicans today are not muslims.

 Mosques

-This is a list of some but by no means all mosques and Islamic meeting centers in Mexico.
+This is a list of some, but by no means all mosques and Islamic meeting centers in Mexico.